Save Coney Island’s 2010 Recap

 Commission.
 The application was supported by the New York Landmarks Conservancy, the

-3. With the same coalition, we prepared an application for a National Register Historic District
+Historic Districts Council, Coney Island USA, and the Coney Island History Project. - With the same coalition, we prepared an application for a National Register Historic District

 for the New York State Historic Preservation Office (SHPO).
 The SHPO responded to our